Pediatric advanced life support (PALS)

 - Raymond TT, Cunnyngham CB, Thompson MT, et al. Outcomes among neonates, infants, and children after extracorporeal cardiopulmonary resuscitation for refractory inhospital pediatric cardiac arrest: a report from the National Registry of Cardiopulmonary Resuscitation.
 Pediatr Crit Care Med 2010; 11:362.

-- Lasa JJ, Rogers RS, Localio R, et al. Extracorporeal-Cardiopulmonary Resuscitation (E-CPR) During Pediatric In-Hospital Cardiopulmonary Arrest is Associated with Improved Survival to Discharge: A Report from the American Heart Association's Get With the Guidelines® - Resuscitation Registry (GWTG-R).
-Circulation 2015.
+- Lasa JJ, Rogers RS, Localio R, et al. Extracorporeal Cardiopulmonary Resuscitation (E-CPR) During Pediatric In-Hospital Cardiopulmonary Arrest Is Associated With Improved Survival to Discharge: A Report from the American Heart Association's Get With The Guidelines-Resuscitation (GWTG-R) Registry.
+Circulation 2016; 133:165.

 - Ferguson LP, Durward A, Tibby SM.
 Relationship between arterial partial oxygen pressure after resuscitation from cardiac arrest and mortality in children.
 Circulation 2012; 126:335.